flenniken/statictea/docs/matches.md

 Matches variable dot names and surrounding whitespace.
 Return the dot names as one string like "a.b.c.d".

-A dot name is a list of variable names separated by dots.
+A dot name is a list of variable names separated y dots.
 You can have 1 to 5 variable names in a dot name.

 A variable name starts with a letter followed by letters, digits